-Rates affordability is particularly an issue because we have a fast-growing population but a great deal of the community are at retirement age and on a fixed pension.
-Council recognises that it has not provided for the appropriate renewal expenditure in the past and is rectifying this in this Long Term Plan.
+Rates affordability is particularly an issue because we have a fast-growing population but a number of people in the community are at retirement age and on a fixed pension.
+Council recognises that it has not provided for the appropriate renewal expenditure in the past and is proposing to rectify this in the 2021-2031 LTP.
 This means the targeted rates and water by meter may be problematic for sectors of our community.
 Council will look to limiting rates increases to an average of 5% over the 10 years (after providing for growth).

-Council will smooth the rates by only increasing the funding of depreciation in a stepped manner and by looking to share the costs of providing many services across the District.
-The Council provides services such as water by meter, wastewater and community service, parks and reserves.
-In order to make the rates more affordable to those less populated communities Council has spread the costs of similar services across a greater base to ensure ratepayers benefit from economic benefits of scale.
+If adopted, Council will smooth the rates by only increasing the funding of depreciation slowly, and by looking to share the costs of providing many services across the District.

+The Council provides services such as water by meter, wastewater and community service, and parks and reserves.
+In order to make the rates more affordable to those less populated communities, Council will spread the costs of similar services across a greater base to ensure ratepayers benefit from economies of scale.